+Residents may completed engration formalities to quality.
 Residents are not required to declare inheritances from bona fide foreign estates that accrued after 17 March 1998 and may retain the capital and income generated from such assets abroad.

 Foreign assets inherited by a resident from the estate of a South African resident and can be retained abroad provided the original owner of such assets has complied with the regulations and will not be placed at the disposal of other South African residents.